What Is Ergonomics?

 Many workplace injuries occur when employees attempt active and demanding tasks, especially in industrial fields that require physical labor.
 Implement solutions like these to avoid sudden and chronic conditions among your workers:

-• Know your limits: Using guidelines and evaluations, make sure you and your employees know their capabilities and limitations.
+• Know your limits: Using guidelines and evaluations, ensure you and your employees know their capabilities and limitations.
 No worker should exceed their advised limits.
 Label all loads with the correct weight to ensure everyone understands the requirements for every job.

 • Design and store materials ergonomically: Properly storing products or goods makes it easier for workers to avoid harmful actions or tasks like those mentioned above.
 Keeping boxes above waist height but below your shoulders makes it easier to move objects.

-• Provide mechanical aids: Industrial tools help workers perform tasks so they don’t have to lift, push, pull and handle heavy materials manually.
+• Provide mechanical aids: Industrial tools help workers perform tasks so they don’t have to manually lift, push, pull, and handle heavy materials manually.
 Provide carts and other mechanical aids for your employees.

 Managerial Ergonomic Strategies

 You can tackle ergonomic safety at every level.
-Focusing on ways you can improve your workers’ safety and comfort through supportive policies, better scheduling and other beneficial managerial decisions can have a huge impact:
+Focusing on ways you can improve your workers’ safety and comfort through supportive policies, better scheduling, and other beneficial managerial decisions can have a considerable impact:

 • Identify problems proactively: The first step in solving a problem is defining it.
 Involve your workers in the process, inviting them to share their experiences and areas where they feel ergonomic safety could be improved.
 You should also encourage early reporting of MSDs and other workplace-related injuries so you can address problems before they become more severe.

-• Provide clear guidelines, training and resources: Proper education about ergonomic safety methods and habits goes a long way towards protecting your employees.
+• Provide clear guidelines, training, and resources: Proper education about ergonomic safety methods and habits goes a long way toward protecting your employees.
 Workers can implement the strategies they learn into their unique routines and adjust as necessary, depending on what’s best for them.
 Providing clear standards ensures everyone is on the same page.

 Benefits of Ergonomic Safety